Šimon Mičuda

-Šimon Mičuda (born 28 January 2004) is a Slovak professional footballer who plays as a right-back for Opava.
+Šimon Mičuda (born 28 January 2004) is a Slovak professional footballer who plays as a right-back for Baník Lehota pod Vtáčnikom on loan from Opava.

 Club career

 AS Trenčín

 Mičuda made his Slovak Super Liga debut for AS Trenčín in an away fixture against Skalica on 30 July 2022.

 Zbrojovka Brno

 In June 2024, Mičuda signed a contract with Czech National Football League club Zbrojovka Brno.

 International career

 Mičuda was first recognised in Slovak senior national team nomination in premier nomination by Francesco Calzona in September 2022 being listed as a replacement for 2022–23 UEFA Nations League fixtures, repeating the recognition in same position ahead of November friendlies.
 Previously to these autumn recognitions, Mičuda had never been considered in the U21 team, not even as an alternate.
 He failed to penetrate into the shortlisted nomination for prospective national team players' training camp at NTC Senec in December, remaining in the role of an alternate.
 Mičuda was one of the players of whom former international Ján Mucha spoke with surprise and hints of criticism toward Calzona, concerning his recognition in November nomination.